poorlyordered/nfsbig5/memory-bank/activeContext.md

 - Custom solutions for content processing provide more flexibility and fewer dependency conflicts

 ## Known Issues
+- **Persistent local development error:** "You cannot use both an required and optional catch-all route at the same level ("[...rest]" and "[[...rest]]" )".
+This error persists despite attempting to remove the `[...rest]` directory and removing `output: 'export'`.
+Investigation is ongoing.
+- **ESLint Parsing error:** "Cannot find module 'next/babel'".
+Addressed by installing Babel dependencies.
-- **Netlify build error: Missing generateStaticParams for /[locale]/[...rest] route when using `output: 'export'`.** The fix (English-only refactor and `generateStaticParams` confirmation) has been committed and pushed.
-Awaiting Netlify build result for confirmation.
+- **Netlify build error: Missing generateStaticParams for /[locale]/[...rest] route when using `output: 'export'`.** This error is no longer relevant since `output: 'export'` was removed.